jewettaij/visfd/README.md

 *(As of 2021-7-12, this program does not have a graphical user interface, so examples explain how to use this software with IMOD and meshlab to display results and choose parameters.
-Hopefully these tools can eventually be integrated with visualizers like 3dmod, chimera, or tomviz.)*
+Hopefully these tools can eventually be integrated with visualizers like 3dmod, chimerax, or tomviz.)*

 Documentation for this program is located [**here**](./doc/doc_filter_mrc.md).